cisco-open/ndfc-roles/README.md

 Automating NDFC using Ansible

+## Deprecation Notice

+This repository has been deprecated as of 2026-02-04.

 ## Getting started

 This repo contains Ansible Roles and example playbooks that, together, implement a basic Spine/Leaf VXLAN/EVPN fabric using Cisco's DCNM/NDFC Controller.